 How to reduce insurance claims leakage—and the loss ratio—via standardization, business intelligence, and robotic process automation (RPA)

-An overview of the claims leakage challenge, the prize, and a drill-down to specific opportunities within insurance claims processing
+Minimizing claims leakage, defining the solution, and a drilling down to specific examples within insurance claims processing

 But if you ask The Lab, we will say that the best approach is to keep asking questions, because the answers will point you toward a massive payback—a windfall.
 For example, what is the “standard” P&C insurance claims leakage ratio, i.e., the industry average benchmark?
 And what is the source for this claims leakage number?
 Probably, the answer you get will fall in the two- to four-percent range.
 Press for the source.
 The likely answer will be vague and hard to pin down.
 It’s unlikely that the answer to the question, “How do I prevent claims leakage?”, will be: “Our routine analysis and measurement of our claims processing operations—at the individual-adjuster level.”